We are a non-profit organization building connections and developing people in the Yokosuka Community

 Wednesday, March 25 -- 10:00-14:00

-We will meet in front of the Yokosuka Naval Base main gate at 10 a.m., make a quick stop at a bakery, and travel by train to Anjinzuka Station, from which we will hike about 1.5 km uphill to Tsukayama Park.
-If you would rather meet us at Anjinzuka Station, arrive at 10:45 a.m. with your lunch.
-Please send an email to firstname.lastname@example.org if selecting this option so we know to know to look for you.
+*If you would rather meet us at Anjinzuka Station, plan to arrive about 10:45 a.m. and bring your lunch.
+Please send an email to email@example.com if selecting this option so we know to wait for you.

-RSVP/Cost: Free of charge, but bring money for lunch and a train pass (PASMO/Suica).
-RSVP by email to email@example.com.
+RSVP/Cost: Free of charge, but bring lunch (or money if starting from the base and wanting to buy something at the bakery and a train pass (PASMO/Suica).
+RSVP by email to firstname.lastname@example.org.